skelviper/Snifter/README.md

 Welcome to Snifter!

-Snifter is a software package for processing .3dg files. .3dg files are a file format used for storing 3D graphics data.
+Snifter is a software package for processing .3dg files. .3dg files are a file format used for storing 3D genome structure data.
 Snifter provides a powerful set of tools for reading, processing, and visualizing .3dg files, enabling you to easily process and analyze 3D genome data generate with Dip-C or HiRES or even CHARM!

 With Snifter, you can: